Produce films with your students to support your lessons and to resolve conflicts!

 After attending the course, teachers will be able to choose and analyze specific films, according to their class needs.
 They will also be able to organize targeted teaching learning sequences, where cinema will be integrated as the core-teaching tool.

-Moreover, teachers participating at Be creative in class with photo & video course will be able to develop criteria and make critical decisions in order to produce a short film with their students.
-Finally, Be creative in class with photo & video course will provide participants with the necessary knowledge on how to prepare the shooting (production) of various scenes and photo-comic workshops.
+Moreover, teachers participating at the course will be able to develop criteria and make critical decisions in order to produce a short film with their students.
+Finally, the course will provide participants with the necessary knowledge on how to prepare the shooting (production) of various scenes and photo-comic workshops.

 Other secondary expected objectives for participants of the course will be to:

 - learn how to enhance cinema art heritage into teaching;

 - be encouraged to approach, with/for their students, issues (e.g. bullying, friendship, death, loss) through an innovative way;

 - help teachers design art-driven educational activities for their lessons;

 - understand European & local culture through the art of cinema (finding the tools to do so);